COSS-India/observe/backend/README.md

-# Adopter Login API
+# AI4Voice Portal Backend API

-A FastAPI-based authentication system with captcha verification for the Adopter platform.
+A FastAPI-based authentication system with captcha verification for the AI4Voice Portal platform.

 ## Features